VS2012's Platform Toolset

 Mainly, they change all the library paths to use version 7.1 of the Win SDK instead of version 8 like VS2012 normally targets.
 I was wondering if I could get your thoughts on a proper way to handle things like this within the JamPlus world.
 I'm not sure if the new multi-toolchain stuff is designed to support this, or if you think it would be better just to treat it as a new compiler so that way all the paths can be adjusted properly.

-RE: VS2012's Platform Toolset - Added by Joshua Jensen almost 6 years ago
+RE: VS2012's Platform Toolset - Added by Joshua Jensen about 6 years ago

 I had a long response to this typed up, and then my browser crashed.